WuLandon/Task-Tracker-CLI/README.md

 - [Project Structure](#project-structure)
 - [License](#license)

+## Overview

+Tasker is a simple, installable CLI application designed for managing your to-do list locally.

 ## Features

 - Add, update, and delete tasks
-- Mark tasks as todo, in-progress, or done
+- Mark tasks as 'todo', 'in-progress', or 'done'
 - List all tasks or filter by status and date
 - Persistent JSON-based storage
 - Installable CLI (`tasker`)
-- Strong typing and structured data model
-- Graceful error handling for CLI usage
+- Clean CLI semantics

 ## Installation